luiscalmon/SwiftUI-Firebase-Demo/README.md

 The app presents a TabView with a UserView tabItem to manage user account  and several Rows tabItem.
 Rows and complementary Row are generic types that allow reuse the same code for diferents Stuffs.

 ## GenericHelper
-A protocol to specializethe the generic types.
+GenericHelper is a protocol for conforming type to specialise the generic types.
-The conforming types Appointment, Note and Task demostrate private data accessible just by the owner.
+The conforming types Appointment, Note and Task are used to demonstrate private data accessible just by the owner.
-The conforming types Message demostrate private data update just by the owner, but publicly read.
+The conforming type Message is used to demonstrate private data updated just by the owner, but publicly read.